realiarthur/react-fieldset/README.md

 <br/>

-# Examples
+# Usage
-All examples written in Formik style, but it not really attached with it and **can be used with different libraries**.
+All code sections written in Formik style, but it not really attached with it and **can be used with different libraries**.

 ### Form data layering
 It means to accumulate name-prefix for nested fields in a form data.
 For example: